K-PaaS/application-platform-guide-eng/install/service/glusterfs.md

 ### <div id='3.4'> 3.4.
 Apply for service bind to Sample App and check for App

-When the service application is completed, the Sample Web App binds the generated service instance and uses the ClusterFS service in the App.
+When the service application is completed, the Sample Web App binds the generated service instance and uses the GlusterFS service in the App.
 *Note: When applying for service bind, you must be logged in as a user who can apply for service bind on an open cloud platform.

 - Check the manifest file.
-(Set swift_region to the region that you want to use on the ClusterFS server.)
+(Set swift_region to the region that you want to use on the GlusterFS server.)

 > $ vi manifest.yml
 ```